The Cask of Amontillado: Plot summary

-Montresor reveals that 50 years later, Fortunato's body still hangs from its chains in the niche where he left it.
-He concludes: In pace requiescat! ("May he rest in peace!").
+Stating that the niche and Fortunato's body have stood undisturbed for 50 years, Montresor concludes his account by saying, "In pace requiescat!" ("May he rest in peace!").

 Publication history

 "The Cask of Amontillado" was first published in the November 1846 issue of Godey's Lady's Book, which was, at the time, the most popular periodical in America.
-The story was only published one additional time during Poe's life, in the November 14, 1846 New England Weekly Review.
+The story was only published one additional time during Poe's life, in the November 14, 1846, New England Weekly Review.